weroamxyz/metablox-foundation-services/README.md

 ```

 ## Running the Service
-The executable, ```metabloxDID```, is located in the top-level directory.
+The executable, ```metablox-foundation-services```, is located in the top-level directory.
 Run the following command in the top level of the repository to start running the backend.
 ``` bash
 .MetaBloxIO/metablox-foundation-services
 ```